ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
-<h3>1. การทำงานกับฐานข้อมูล | Working With Databases | EP15 - <a href="https://medium.com/@promsun.9/%E0%B8%81%E0%B8%B2%E0%B8%A3%E0%B8%97%E0%B8%B3%E0%B8%87%E0%B8%B2%E0%B8%99%E0%B8%81%E0%B8%B1%E0%B8%9A%E0%B8%90%E0%B8%B2%E0%B8%99%E0%B8%82%E0%B9%89%E0%B8%AD%E0%B8%A1%E0%B8%B9%E0%B8%A5-working-with-databases-ep15-0013166cdc26?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1.
+React2Shell- Inside the Critical React Server Components Vulnerability - <a href="https://medium.com/@vignesh.082v/react2shell-inside-the-critical-react-server-components-vulnerability-dfa0801b3d28?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Promsun Sriterdtham`**
+✍️ **posted by `Vignesh`**

-<blockquote>ข้อควรรู้เกี่ยวกับ: การปรับโครงสร้างตารางด้วย SQL ALTER TABLE
+<blockquote>In December 2025, the web development community woke up to one of the most severe vulnerabilities ever disclosed in the modern JavaScript…
 Continue reading on Medium »</blockquote>

 <h3>2.
-How to Build Your Own RAG API with Node.js in 5 Minutes  - <a href="https://medium.com/@markgalant12345/how-to-build-your-own-rag-api-with-node-js-in-5-minutes-62176190dd4c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+When Your Code is Perfect, But the Internet Breaks - <a href="https://levelup.gitconnected.com/when-your-code-is-perfect-but-the-internet-breaks-1d101b928b8c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mark Galant`**
+✍️ **posted by `Shubham Maurya`**

-<blockquote>In the world of enterprise AI, Large Language Models (LLMs) are transformative, yet they have a critical flaw: hallucinations.
-To bridge…
+<blockquote>It started out as just another Tuesday.
+I had my coffee, terminal open, and was working through Jira tickets — same old routine.
-Continue reading on Medium »</blockquote>
+Continue reading on Level Up Coding »</blockquote>

 <h3>3.
-Understanding NPM & Packages in Node.js :A Beginner Guide - <a href="https://medium.com/@gdgcgescoe/understanding-npm-packages-in-node-js-a-beginner-guide-2f7d4e73ae23?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Deploying a Fullstack Application in a Single Box: How to Serve the Frontend from the Backend (and… - <a href="https://medium.com/@arnoldcnv99/deploying-a-fullstack-application-in-a-single-box-how-to-serve-the-frontend-from-the-backend-and-7bf277dd22b3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `GDGC GESCOE `**
+✍️ **posted by `Arnold CONVOLBO`**

-<blockquote>In this Blog we are going to understand how npm and packages work in Node.js, and also see how these things work together.
+<blockquote>When developing a modern full-stack application — for example, a React frontend and a Node.js/Express backend — a crucial question always…
 Continue reading on Medium »</blockquote>

 <h3>4.
-The Node.js + RabbitMQ Pattern That Fixed All Our Bottlenecks - <a href="https://medium.com/@premchandak_11/the-node-js-rabbitmq-pattern-that-fixed-all-our-bottlenecks-4ca30507e9b7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Ktor Might Be a Better Fit Than Spring — and Why Frontend & Node.js Developers Should Care - <a href="https://medium.com/@alpgokcek/why-ktor-might-be-a-better-fit-than-spring-and-why-frontend-node-js-developers-should-care-a25fe7faac03?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prem Chandak`**
+✍️ **posted by `Alp Gökçek`**

-<blockquote>The architecture shift that eliminated queue backlogs, timeouts, and deployment chaos
+<blockquote>For years, Spring Boot has been the go-to framework in the JVM server world.
+It’s powerful, feature-rich, and widely adopted — especially…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Understanding Prototypal Inheritance in JavaScript: Why It Matters Even With Classes - <a href="https://medium.com/@akgone38/understanding-prototypal-inheritance-in-javascript-why-it-matters-even-with-classes-fabcbd257fc1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Learning NestJS: Project Setup, Modules, Controllers, Services, and Tests - <a href="https://medium.com/@bohdan_pastukh/learning-nestjs-project-setup-modules-controllers-services-and-tests-f6ae50d3ead4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aaditya Kumar`**
+✍️ **posted by `Bohdan Pastukh`**

-<blockquote>JavaScript has an interesting relationship with inheritance that confuses many developers.
-Even though modern JavaScript has the class…
+<blockquote>I’m learning NestJS, and the best way to learn a framework is by building something real.
+In this series, I’ll be implementing a simple…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Vibe Coding Is Easy, Until Node.js Versions and Python Environments Show Up - <a href="https://medium.com/@jamesmiller22871/vibe-coding-is-easy-until-node-js-versions-and-python-environments-show-up-ebd1479e459e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Easiest Way to Handle Production Errors in Next.js App Router - <a href="https://medium.com/@markkaave/the-easiest-way-to-handle-production-errors-in-next-js-app-router-3e9149a1444c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jamesmiller`**
+✍️ **posted by `Markkaave`**

-<blockquote>On paper, “vibe coding” sounds perfect: you describe what you want, AI agents do the heavy lifting, and you just review the results.
-With…
+<blockquote>Next.js 14/15 is great, but handling production errors in the App Router can be tricky.
+You usually have two options:
 Continue reading on Medium »</blockquote>

 <h3>7.
-Why 'INTERVAL’ Is the Most Underrated Feature in PostgreSQL - <a href="https://medium.com/@desarkarjishnu/why-interval-is-the-most-underrated-feature-in-postgresql-a37b9a329854?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Use Ai in Code?
+Do you know how to Mitigate the risk ? - <a href="https://medium.com/ai-governance-playbook/use-ai-in-code-do-you-know-how-to-mitigate-the-risk-2cfa70026208?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jishnu De Sarkar`**
+✍️ **posted by `Subodh Kc`**

-<blockquote>Ever built a scheduler and assumed storing durations as integers would be enough — until February or daylight savings punched a hole…
+<blockquote>All Executives and Developers will love this free NPM package
-Continue reading on Medium »</blockquote>
+Continue reading on AI Governance »</blockquote>

 <h3>8.
-Step-by-Step Guide to Setting Up a Node.js Project with TypeScript - <a href="https://medium.com/@muhammed-rizin/step-by-step-guide-to-setting-up-a-node-js-project-with-typescript-15ac82f0de68?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Demystifying Node.js Streams: Handle Large Data Like a Pro ⚙️ - <a href="https://medium.com/@alisha00/demystifying-node-js-streams-handle-large-data-like-a-pro-%EF%B8%8F-7448ba182f80?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rizin`**
+✍️ **posted by `Alisha ✨`**

-<blockquote>Stop wasting time on config.
-A complete 2025 guide to the perfect Node.js + TypeScript development environment.
+<blockquote>Hey backend builders 👋
 Continue reading on Medium »</blockquote>

+<h3>9.
+How i dump eslint/prettier for biome, and you should do the same! - <a href="https://medium.com/@adrienguesnel/how-i-dump-eslint-prettier-for-biome-and-you-should-do-the-same-8bcdf05fefff?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Adrien Guesnel`**

+<blockquote>For years, ESLint + Prettier was my default setup.
+Like everyone else, I copy‑pasted the same configs from project to project and didn’t…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-The Best Browser Extensions Developers Shouldn’t Ignore in 2025 - <a href="https://medium.com/@deepakmardi/the-best-browser-extensions-developers-shouldnt-ignore-in-2025-2d574013a237?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Googling Commands: The 3 Best AI Tools for Linux Help in 2025 - <a href="https://medium.com/@kernelcoffee/stop-googling-commands-the-3-best-ai-tools-for-linux-help-in-2025-ebaaa1f31cdc?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Deepak Mardi`**
+✍️ **posted by `Jay`**

-<blockquote>Let’s be honest — our browsers have become more than just “internet portals.”
+<blockquote>From writing complex Bash scripts to fixing broken drivers — here is my personal AI stack for managing my multi-boot systems.
 Continue reading on Medium »</blockquote>

 <h3>2.
+Top Sharetribe Alternatives for Your Marketplace in 2026 - <a href="https://roobykon.medium.com/top-sharetribe-alternatives-for-your-marketplace-in-2026-5a11eca31890?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `ROOBYKON SOFTWARE`**

+<blockquote>So, you’ve got a brilliant idea for a multi-vendor marketplace.
+You’ve done your initial research, and one name keeps popping up…
+Continue reading on Medium »</blockquote>

+<h3>3.
+Cristiano Ronaldo Just Joined the AI Search Revolution with Perplexity AI
+Revolution with… - <a href="https://medium.com/@melojack45/cristiano-ronaldo-just-joined-the-ai-search-revolution-with-perplexity-ai-revolution-with-56fab8bf1fec?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Jack Melo`**

+<blockquote>Cristiano Ronaldo is no longer just a global football icon; he is now part of the AI search revolution.
+By investing in Perplexity AI and…
+Continue reading on Medium »</blockquote>

+<h3>4.
+Lo que aprendí al hacer un recortador de audio que funciona bien en móviles baratos - <a href="https://medium.com/@mariocepedaortega/lo-que-aprend%C3%AD-al-hacer-un-recortador-de-audio-que-funciona-bien-en-m%C3%B3viles-baratos-2a24173ddf43?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mario Cepeda Ortega`**

+<blockquote>A todos nos ha pasado: te mandan una nota de voz de 3 minutos por WhatsApp, pero solo necesitas 20 segundos para reenviarlos o subirlos a…
+Continue reading on Medium »</blockquote>

+<h3>5.
+React2Shell- Inside the Critical React Server Components Vulnerability - <a href="https://medium.com/@vignesh.082v/react2shell-inside-the-critical-react-server-components-vulnerability-dfa0801b3d28?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Vignesh`**

+<blockquote>In December 2025, the web development community woke up to one of the most severe vulnerabilities ever disclosed in the modern JavaScript…
+Continue reading on Medium »</blockquote>

+<h3>6.
+10 UI Mistakes Developers Still Make (And How to Fix Them in 2026) - <a href="https://medium.com/@sufyaan.maalik/10-ui-mistakes-developers-still-make-and-how-to-fix-them-in-2026-f2a841fb741f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sufyan Malik`**

+<blockquote>A developer-focused guide to better UI design, improved user experience and higher engagement.
+Continue reading on Medium »</blockquote>

-AI Canvas Made Simple: Build Landing Pages in Minutes - <a href="https://medium.com/@nagarajvela/ai-canvas-made-simple-build-landing-pages-in-minutes-61120708396d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7.
+WordPress 6.9 “Gene” Just Dropped — And It Completely Changes How We Build Websites - <a href="https://medium.com/@milandanushka512/wordpress-6-9-gene-just-dropped-and-it-completely-changes-how-we-build-websites-8d5de683c1a8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nagaraj`**
+✍️ **posted by `Milan Danushka`**

-<blockquote>Make Your Web Designer: ChatGPT or Claude
+<blockquote>The final major WordPress release of the year brings Google-Docs-style comments, built-in accordions, advanced math formulas, faster…
 Continue reading on Medium »</blockquote>

 <br/>